Care to Take with Desktop Computer in Summer

 Add a fan

-"It is never too much to mention the importance of computer ventilation.
+It is never too much to mention the importance of computer ventilation.
 Although yours probably already comes equipped with internal fans that expel hot air, they are likely of poor quality and not sufficient.
-The ideal is to acquire an external fan to avoid reaching very high temperatures and thus prolong the lifespan of your machine!"
+Ideally, you should get an external fan to avoid reaching very high temperatures and thus extend the lifespan of your machine!

-We have here some suggestions: https://digiplanet.pt/collections/outros
+We have some suggestions here: https://digiplanet.pt/collections/outros

 Change the thermal paste

-"Normally, processors come with thermal paste applied from the factory.
-However, after a few months of use, this needs to be replaced because it becomes hard and dry and no longer does its job as it should.
-The paste is quite cheap (between 3 to 6 euros) so there is no reason not to replace yours!"
+Normally, processors already come with thermal paste applied from the factory.
+However, after a few months of use, it needs to be replaced because it becomes hard and dry and no longer does its job properly.
+The paste is quite cheap (between 3 to 6 euros) so there is no reason not to replace yours!

 If you need help preparing your computer for the holidays, don't hesitate to call us.